-The compensation limit (threshold established by IRC section 401(a)(17)) is the amount beyond which no further retirement contributions may be deducted from an employee's earnable salary for a given year.
-This limit applies to all OPERS members, regardless of their retirement plan enrollment.
+The compensation limit, the threshold established by IRC section 401(a)(17), is the amount beyond which no further retirement contributions may be deducted from an employee's earnable salary for a given year.
+This limit applies to all OPERS members. regardless of their retirement plan enrollment.

-The compensation limits for 2012 are as follows:
+The compensation limits for 2014 are as follows:

-- For employees or elected officials establishing OPERS membership on or after January 1, 1994, the compensation limit for 2012 increases to \$250,000.
-The limit for 2011 is \$245,000. - For employees or elected officials establishing OPERS membership prior to January 1, 1994, the compensation limit for 2012 increases to \$375,000.
+- For employees or elected officials establishing OPERS membership on or after Jan.
+1, 1994, the compensation limit for 2014 increases to \$260,000.
+The limit for 2013 is \$255,000. - For employees or elected officials establishing OPERS membership prior to Jan.
+1. 1994, the compensation limit for 2014 increases to \$385,000.
 This limit is applied regardless of whether there has been a break in service or an account refund for previous service.
-The limit for 2011 is \$360,000. - The contribution limit (threshold established by IRC section 415(c)(1)(A)) is the maximum amount an employee may contribute to a defined contribution plan.
-The IRS defines OPERS' Member Directed plan as a qualified defined contribution plan. - The contribution limit to a defined contribution plan increases to the lesser of 100% of an employee's compensation or \$50,000.
-The limit for 2011 is \$49,000. - Employee and employer contributions, additional deposits paid by the employee to OPERS, and service purchases are all included when applying the contribution limit. - Certain contributions to OPERS' Traditional Plan or Combined Plan may also be subject to this limit.
+The limit for 2013 is \$380,000. - The contribution limit, the threshold established by IRC section 415(c)(1)(A), is the maximum amount an employee may contribute to a defined contribution plan.
+The IRS defines the OPERS Member Directed Plan as a qualified defined contribution plan. - The contribution limit to a defined contribution plan for 2014 increases to the lesser of 100 percent of an employee's compensation or \$52,000.
+The limit for 2013 is \$51,000. - Employee and employer contributions, additional deposits paid by the employee to OPERS, and service purchases are all included when applying the contribution - Certain contributions to the OPERS Traditional Pension Plan or Combined Plan may also be subject to this limit.
 These include mandatory contributions that are not picked up by the employer, Additional Annuity program contributions, and voluntary deposits to the Combined Plan.